jawhnypoh/Classmere-Android/README.md

 # Classmere for Android
 Finding classes that interest you, help you graduate and fit your schedule can be a pain.
 Classmere's Android app helps Oregon State students search for cool classes and manage their courseload.
+This application is the Android version based off of the [Classmere for iOS app](https://github.com/classmere/ios).

 ### Meta
 - **State:** In Development